zyxwvu28/Hooty-Bot-Public/README.md

-# Hooty-Bot README Table of Contents
+# HootyBot README Table of Contents
 1. [About HootyBot (v1.1.6)](#About-HootyBot)
     1. [Purpose](#Purpose)
     2. [How does HootyBot work?
 (TLDR Version)](#1b)